tbarracha/pyTTS/TtsApi/README.md

 Returns an audio file.
 When `stream` is `true` the file bytes are streamed in the response.

-- `POST /voices` – list available voices stored in the database.
+- `POST /voices` – list available voices from the Speech service.
 Accepts filters for language, gender and detail (`"low"` only returns the voice short names).

 ## Running